← Back to Grammar

 • Understand the fundamental difference between and moods

-• Master how certainty vs uncertainty determines mood choice
+• Learn how certainty vs uncertainty determines mood choice

-• Recognize how affirmation vs negation changes which mood to use
+• Recognise how affirmation vs negation changes which mood to use

 • Use the correct mood after trigger verbs and expressions